harmonytrevena/yatdl/README.md

 * Create a default (aka index.js) route.

 Create a default route that just returns a status of 200 and the text "OK" when a user browses to your site.

+## Sprint 4
+Start working on the MODELS.
+Use your database to determine how to structure these.

+Think about how many models you'll need:
+* eg: Users Model, Tasks Model
+Think about the methods you'll need for each model
+* eg: Users Model needs methods for registration/login/logout